Vile Bodies: Plot

 While he was away, he got Nina and other friends to write his column, for which he is sacked.
 With friends, Adam goes to some motor races where he sees the drunk major, who says he has got Adam's winnings but then disappears.
 A drunk Agatha takes off in a racing car and crashes with serious injuries, from which she later dies.

-Nina announces that she is engaged to Ginger, to which the jobless and penniless Adam reluctantly agrees if Ginger pays him 100 pounds.
+Nina announces that she is engaged to Ginger.
+Later Ginger confronts Adam with "serious talk" about Nina, in response to which the jobless, penniless and defeated Adam jokingly proposes to "sell his share in her" and settles for £78/16/2 in order to pay an hotel bill.
 The nuptial pair fly off to France for their honeymoon, but Ginger is unable to join Nina for Christmas at the house of her father, who he has not yet met.
 Adam steps into the breach, sharing a bedroom as Nina's husband and watching her father's maladroit film.

 War breaks out, in which Adam finds himself alone on a devastated battlefield in France.
-He comes across the drunk major, now a general, who still has his winnings and invites him to champagne in his staff car.
+He comes across the drunk major, now a general, who still has his winnings (although heavily devalued now) and invites him to champagne in his staff car.
 There they find one of the evangelist's angels, back in Europe after her experiences in the South American entertainment industry.
 While general and angel flirt, an exhausted Adam falls asleep.